xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

           closeStream();
         };
         // eslint-disable-next-line
-      }, [convoMessages, walletAddress, conversation]);
+      }, [convoMessages, peerAddress, conversation]);
     };

     export default useStreamMessages;
     ```

-2. In the `my-app/src` directory, update the existing `App.js` file to add a `sendMessage` constant, which sends the **gm** message to the connected account.
-Then create the **Send gm** button UI element that, when clicked, uses `sendMessage` to send the **gm** message.
+2. In the `my-app/src` directory, update the existing `App.js` file to add a `sendMessage` constant, which sends the **gm XMTP bot!** message to the XMTP message bot.
+Then create the **Send gm** button UI element that, when clicked, uses `sendMessage` to send the **gm XMTP bot!** message.

    Also, enable the app to display existing messages and stream new messages using the `useStreamMessages` hook you just created.

    To do this, copy this code block and paste it into the file, replacing all existing code.
-For reference, lines with code changes are highlighted.
+For reference, lines with code changes are highlighted. <!-- These highlighted line numbers below are off because the App.js code has changed quite a bit to provide the updated flow.
+Also, this code me change even more based on the fix to make existing messages display.
+So let's see how everything shakes out and then we can see which lines of code need to be higlighted.-->

     ```js {5,10-23,37,39-52} showLineNumbers
-    import { useContext } from "react";
+    import { useContext, useEffect, useState } from "react";
     import "./App.css";
     import { WalletContext } from "./contexts/WalletContext";
     import { XmtpContext } from "./contexts/XmtpContext";